vampirot800/Automaton-Regular-Expression/README.md

 ## Analysis

-The **complexity** of my model is in general n, where n  is the length of the string to be processed.
+The **complexity** of my model is in general O(n), where n  is the length of the string to be processed.

-I used the regex library from Python to better parse.
-My time complexity = O(n)
+I used the regex library from Python to better parse. time complexity = O(n)

-Initially, I attempted to implement the automaton using Prolog.
-However, as I delved deeper into Prolog, I found it to be quite confusing, which led me to explore alternative approaches.
+Initially, I attempted to implement an NFA automaton using Prolog.
+However, as I delved deeper, i realized the correct approach to this problem would be a DFA, since struturing words, i could simply use one transition per state, which makes the code cleaner and easier to test and debug.
+As I tried diving into Prolog, I found it to be quite confusing, which led me to explore alternative approaches.

 I decided to follow the recommendation of implementing the automaton in Python.
 This approach proved to be much more straightforward and intuitive for me.
-I was able to swiftly translate my automaton into a functional implementation.
+I was able to swiftly translate my automaton into a functional implementation with some research.

 In Python, I developed a class-based implementation of the automaton.
 This implementation defines states, input symbols, transitions, and methods to move through the automaton and process input sequences.
-By structuring the code into a class, I achieved better organization and modularity, facilitating easier maintenance and extension of the solution.
+By structuring the code into a class, I organized and keeped the code simple, facilitating easier maintenance and extension of the solution.

 Additionally, I translated the automaton into a regular expression for lexical analysis.
 This regular expression succesfuly captures the patterns recognized by the automaton, allowing for efficient and concise parsing of input strings

 ## References

+- 3.1.
+DFA: Deterministic Finite Acceptor — CS4114 Formal Languages Spring 2021. (n.d.). https://opendsa.cs.vt.edu/OpenDSA/Books/PIFLAS21/html/DFA.html

+(tutorial used to translate my automaton from prolog to python) :
 -  how to program an automaton python - Google Search. (n.d.). https://www.google.com/search?sca_esv=abb5a476f07ba204&q=how+to+program+an+automaton+python&tbm=vid&source=lnms&prmd=visbnmtz&sa=X&ved=2ahUKEwihvtXSx8WGAxU4I0QIHbCOECcQ0pQJegQIChAB&biw=1443&bih=742&dpr=2#fpstate=ive&vld=cid:841b4817,vid:rsxjCkvYoAw,st:0v